DEIB-GECO/flu-warning-system/README.md

 Preprare the input for the `data_alignment` package by copying the isolates' HA genomes inside the proper directory:
 - for H1N1 data: put the files into `inputs > H1N1`
 - for H5N1 data: put the files into `inputs > H5N1`

 The files should be named as gisaid_epiflu_isolates.xls and gisaid_epiflu_sequence.fasta.
-Reference sequences for H1N1 and H5N1 are already provided in `inputs > references` and correspond to the following isolates/sequences on NCBI Nucleotide DB:
-- NC_026433.1 Influenza A virus (A/California/07/2009(H1N1)) segment 4 hemagglutinin (HA) gene, complete cds
-- AF144305.1 Influenza A virus (A/Goose/Guangdong/1/96(H5N1)) hemagglutinin (HA) gene, complete cds

 Open a terminal window, then separately launch the alignment procedure for H1N1 and H5N1 data with the commands: